Equivariant embedding of finite-dimensional dynamical systems: Preliminaries

 \subsection{Genericity}

-By the Baire category theorem (\cite[Theorem 8.4]{K95}) the space $(C(X,[0,1]^{r}),||\cdot||_{\infty})$, is a \textit{Baire space}, i.e., a topological space where any comeagre set is dense.
-We refer to a property that holds on a comeagre set of $(C(X,[0,1]^{r})$ as \textit{generic}.
+We denote the space of continuous functions from $X$ to $[0,1]^r$ by $C(X,[0,1]^r)$. equipped with the topology of uniform convergence.
+By the Baire category theorem (\cite[Theorem 8.4]{K95}) the space $C(X,[0,1]^{r})$, is a \textbf{Baire space}, i.e., a topological space where any comeagre set is dense.
+We refer to a property that holds on a comeagre set of $C(X,[0,1]^{r})$ as \textbf{generic}.